11 Clever Ways to Reuse Teabags

 Just like coffee grounds, used teabags can be used to repel ants, spiders and even rats.

-Most people throw their teabags out after using it.
-What many people don’t know is that teabags have more than one use besides making one of your favorite drinks.
-They can be reused for many purposes as they still contain some properties that can be useful around the house.
+After preparing drinks, teabags can be used for many other purposes, since they still contain some properties that can be useful around the house.
+However, most people give them one single use, which unfortunately is a waste.
 Want to learn how you can reuse teabags?
 Keep reading.

 Reuse teabags for cleaning

-For clean, dirt-free carpets, lightly dry a few teabags then sprinkle their contents on the carpet.
-Let the tea dry on the carpet then vacuum.
+Lightly dry a few teabags and then sprinkle their contents on the carpet.
+Let the tea dry on it and then vacuum.

-You may not believe it, but the contents of used teabags make an excellent furniture and floor polish.
-Simply sprinkle the contents of a used teabag on the surface you wants to polish, then rub with a dry cloth.
+You may not believe it, you can reuse teabags to make excellent furniture and floor polish.
+Simply sprinkle the contents of a used teabag on the surface you want to polish, then rub with a dry cloth.

 Tea has the power to remove the grease from dirty dishes and also makes a great deodorizer to eliminate bad odors.
-Quit using aggressive chemical products and start using tea bags to clean your dirty dishes.
+Therefore, quit using aggressive chemical products and reuse teabags to clean your dirty dishes.
 Just fill the sink with hot water and a few used teabags.
 Then, soak the dirty dishes to remove grease.
-This trick is also great for cleaning drains.
+Additionally, this trick is also great for cleaning drains.